-To this end Zespri incorporated the Tomua Deed, as Schedule 7, into its 2001 Supply Agreement that set out its purchase conditions for all suppliers, including IKL, for the forthcoming season.
-Clause 2.2 of that Agreement provided:- and Clause 20 provided:
+To this end Zespri incorporated the Tomua Deed, as Schedule 7, into its 2001 Supply Agreement that set out its purchase conditions for all suppliers for the forthcoming season.
+Clause 2.2 of that Agreement provided:

 This Agreement is conditional upon the Supplier having (and will not take effect until the Supplier has) entered into the Tomua Deed.